MissVeronica/um-landing-page-for-email-links/README.md

 2. Page name can be different from "UM Landing Page" if you have other requirements.
 3. On this page insert only the shortcode: [um-landing-page]
 4. Add the Landing Page slug to your UM Settings -> Access -> Restriction Content -> Exclude the following URLs  and click "Add new URL"
+5. Step 4 depends on your setting of “Global Site Access” in UM Settings -> Access -> Restriction Content.
+If your site is only available to Logged in Users you must open the Landing page for access otherwise it’s not necessary.

 ## Solution
 This plugin will replace the "Account Activation" and "Password Reset" links from the emails being sent to the users.
 A hook in WordPress wp_mail is used for the replacement.
 The "Account Activation" link User ID is replaced by the User Login name.